'Adud al-Dawla: Campaigns in eastern Iran

 In 967, Adud al-Dawla took advantage of the quarrel between the Ilyasid ruler Muhammad ibn Ilyas and his son in Kerman to annex the province to his domain.
 Mu'izz al-Dawla had already attempted to conquer the province but was defeated by the Ilyasids.
 Adud al-Dawla conquered all of Kerman, and appointed his son Shirdil Abu'l-Fawaris as the viceroy of the province, while a Daylamite officer named Kurkir ibn Justan was appointed as the chief captain of the army of Kerman.

 In the next year, Adud al-Dawla negotiated peace with the Saffarid ruler Khalaf ibn Ahmad, who agreed to recognize Buyid authority.
 In 969/970, Sulaiman, the son of Muhammad ibn Ilyas, wanted to regain his kingdom of Kerman, and invaded the region.
 Adud al-Dawla managed to defeat the army of Sulaiman and continued to expand his domains to the strait of Hormuz.
 During his campaign in southern Iran, many Iranian tribes converted to Islam and pledged allegiance to him.
 In August/September 971, Adud al-Dawla launched a punitive expedition against the Baloch tribes who had declared independence.
 Adud al-Dawla defeated them on 8 January 972, and installed loyal landowners to control the region.
 Afterwards, Adud al-Dawla and his father Rukn al-Dawla signed a peace treaty with the Samanids by paying them 150,000 dinars.
 In the same year, Adud al-Dawla conquered most of Oman, including its capital, Sohar.

+Conquest of Oman

+One of Adud al-Dawla's most significant military achievements was the conquest of Oman between 966 and 974.
+After an unsuccessful Buyid expedition during the reign of his uncle Mu'izz al-Dawla, Adud al-Dawla secured the overland route to Hormuz and launched a new campaign from Kerman.
+Buyid forces captured Sohar, the principal city and port of Oman, before extending their authority into the mountainous interior.
+The conquest enabled the Buyids to secure the maritime trade routes of the Persian Gulf and the Indian Ocean, strengthening their political and commercial influence in the region.
+The province remained under Buyid rule for several decades before their authority declined in the mid-11th century..